hayden-flintoft/nhk-vod-downloader/README.md

 ### TODO:
 - goroutines
-- remove the video fragments afterwards
+- implement the rest of the command line arguments
-- implements the command line arguments
+- ensure this downloader can run normally on Linux (path formatting and stuff)